Skip to content

 • Define route endpoints within feature groups

-• Parse and validate requests using DTOs
+• Parse and validate request parameters and bodies

 • Call service methods with proper error handling